-- Work as a Team: The first step towards making a customer experience strategy is to identify your business’s core values and communicate them to all your employees – from the top management to the lowest rung.
+The first step towards making a customer experience strategy is to identify your business’s core values and communicate them to all your employees – from the top management to the lowest rung.
 Once these principles are embedded into all areas of training and development, each of your employees will drive the behavior of your organization.
-Zonka’s Collaborative Response Manager, for instance, is a customer experience app that allows cross-functional teams to work together on feedbacks and enhance customer experience.
+Zonka’s Collaborative Response Manager, for instance, is a customer experience app that allows cross-functional teams to work together on feedbacks and enhance the customer experience.

-- Be omnipresent: With customers shopping from a variety of touchpoints, you need to make sure that your CX strategy adapts to all kinds of devices and channels.
-Social media, email, SMS, kiosk survey and Live Chats – these touchpoints are opportunities for you to communicate and engage with your customer, especially when they need help.
+With customers shopping from a variety of touchpoints, you need to make sure that your CX strategy adapts to all kinds of devices and channels.
+Social media, email, SMS, kiosk survey and Live Chats – these touchpoints are opportunities for you to communicate and engage with your customers, especially when they need help.

 The Bottom Line